ronled86/ClipPilot/wiki/Installation-Guide.md

 **"Windows protected your PC" warning:**
 - This is normal for new software
 - Click "More info" → "Run anyway"
-- Add ClipPilot to Windows Defender exclusions if needed
+- Add ClipPAilot to Windows Defender exclusions if needed

 **Installation fails:**
 - Run installer as Administrator